| The

 Mackinaw Maritime Museum, Inc.

-opened in August of 2006 and these photos were taken that fall.
-Much more
+opened in August of 2006 and the photos on this page were taken that fall.

-of the space below the Mackinaw's decks has been opened to the public since
+Much more of the space below the Mackinaw's decks has been opened to the

 The old Coast Guard